MYS-games/assignment-week-6/README.md

 * Yuval Zarbiv
 * Matti Stern

-We chose section 3 aמd create Angry Birds game with 4 levels.
+We chose section 3 and create Angry Birds game with 4 levels.

 Each level has a bird, some pigs, a torch and some levels also have boxes.
 The goal is to hit all the pigs at once.